Skip to main content

 Confidentiality for others

-Student’s personal information is only collected as required by government agencies and to enable Blueprint to deliver training effectively.
-This information will not be disclosed to any third party without the written permission of the individual concerned or where this is a legislated requirement.
-Any student who requires information about their attendance, progress, conduct or other personal information to be provided to a third party must provide written consent for this to occur.
+Personal information will not be disclosed to any third party without the written permission of the individual concerned or where this is a legislated requirement.
+Anyone who requires information about their attendance, progress, conduct or other personal information to be provided to a third party must provide written consent for this to occur.

-External contractors’ information, including facilitators, is also protected by the Privacy Act 2020.
-The personal information we collect from external contractors includes covid vaccination status, contact details, bank account details in order to make payments, invoices, and professional information.
+Personal information collected from kaiwhakaako facilitators is also protected by the Privacy Amendment Act 2025.
+This includes contact details, bank account details and professional information.

 Third-party providers

-Blueprint uses third-party providers to manage some of its engagement processes and services, such as newsletters, workshop evaluations, and e-learning.
-Where it does this, any personal information provided (such as email addresses) may also be collected and stored by this provider.
-Blueprint takes steps to ensure that providers it uses protect any personal information they process for it.
+Blueprint uses third-party providers to manage some of its engagement processes, such as newsletters, workshop evaluations, reporting and e-learning.
+Where it does this, personal information like email addresses may also be collected and stored by this provider.
+Blueprint takes steps to ensure providers it uses protect any personal information they collect in their processes.

 These third-party providers are used: